2547techno/firehose-node/README.md

         "port": 3001 // port REST API is served on
     },
     "connection": {
-        "anon": true, // connect to irc as anon or not "maxChannels": 500, // max channels per connection "queueInterval": 6000, // how long to wait before creating a new connection "joinTimeout": 10000 // how long to wait after sending a JOIN to a channel
+        "maxChannels": 500, // max channels per connection "queueInterval": 6000, // how long to wait before creating a new connection "joinTimeout": 10000 // how long to wait after sending a JOIN to a channel